Brunogr/graphql-dynamic-filter-dotnetcore/README.md

 # graphql-dynamic-filter-dotnetcore
-Simple filter for .net WebApi that enables your webapi to filter your requests by url.
+Simple filter for .net WebApi that enables your endpoint to query your requests by url.

 It provides ways to query, order and page your webapi.

 Further features like select will be updated soon.